The Board of Directors: Reflecting the diversity of our operations

 The committee’s responsibilities also include the following:

-- Oversee business risks resulting from its responsibilities and coordinate their integration into the consolidated portfolio of business risks with the Audit Committee.
+- Oversee business risks related to its responsibilities and coordinate their integration into the consolidated portfolio of business risks with the Audit Committee

-- Approve requests to retain the services of external consultants at the company’s expense, where a director requires such services for their work.
+- Approve requests to retain the services of external consultants at the company’s expense, when a director requires such services for their work

-Carry out other mandates assigned by the Board of Directors.
+- Carry out all other mandates assigned by the Board

 Audit Committee